-Today's personal computers are powerful but, most of the time, a large proportion of their computational power is left unused.
+Today's personal computers are powerful but, Desktop grids can open up computing to researchers that most of the time, a large proportion of their computational power is left unused.
 A desktop grid takes this unused capacity, no matter what its location, and puts it to work solving scientific problems.
 With over 1 billion desktop computers in use, desktop grids can offer a low cost, readily available computing resource for scientists while allowing citizens across the world to contribute to scientific research.
 Together with grids and supercomputers, desktop grids can be a useful complement to the e-Infrastructure landscape.